axolo-co/awesome-slack-apps-for-developers/readme.md

 It's easy to ask a poll as a question and get an emoji response but if you want to go further there are other apps out there that can help you be more precise.

 - [Simple Poll](https://slack.com/apps/A0HFW7MR6-simple-poll?tab=more_info) - Create polls in seconds with Simple Poll.
-- [Typeform](https://www.typeform.com/) - With Slack app, receive all your respondents' answers in Slack as soon as they’re sent!
+- [Typeform](https://www.typeform.com/) - With Slack app, receive all your respondents' answers in Slack as soon as they're sent!

 ## Data visualizer